Skip to content

 Note

-This step requires the site to not be bound to an Azure AD group, hence the requirement of creating a site using the Communication site template.
+This step requires the site to not be bound to an Entra ID group, hence the requirement of creating a site using the Communication site template.
 Using a team site template will not allow completion of this configuration.

 Sharing links with edit access are hard-coded in Sharepoint to the predefined Contribute permission level.
 Therefore we need to constrain it's assigned permissions to only allow editing of the file contents.